jwkenney/jwkenney.github.io/_posts/2021-08-07-sprite-media-player-holiday-decorations.md

 **Overall:**

-As someone who [isn't afraid to tinker]({% link _posts/2021-08-07-sprite-media-player-holiday-decorations.md %}) with a Raspberry Pi, I really appreciate how simple the Sprite is to use.
-The motion sensor opens up a ton of possibilities for interactive displays, and the support for multiple trigger videos will make decorations seem much more lively and less robotic.
+As someone who [isn't afraid to tinker]({% link _posts/2021-08-07-sprite-media-player-holiday-decorations.md %}) with DIY solutions, I really appreciate how simple the Sprite is to use.
+The motion sensor opens up many possibilities for interactive displays, and the support for multiple trigger videos really adds to the effect.
+Could you get decorations to play for cheaper?
+Sure, but not this easily and with motion sensing!